asuka431/baricoin/doc/fuzzing.md

-Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Fujicoin Core's code.
+Should you run into problems with the address sanitizer, it is possible you may need to run `./configure` with `--disable-asm` to avoid errors with certain assembly code from Baricoin Core's code.
 See [developer notes on sanitizers](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#sanitizers) for more information.

 You may also need to take care of giving the correct path for `clang` and